industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 # Configure PLC-Project in TIA-Portal

-1. Open TIA portal and open the project containing the EnergyManagement application (Adapt the IP addresses to your system)
+1. Open TIA portal and open the project containing the Energy Management application (Adapt the IP addresses to your system)

 ![TIA_IP](graphics/TIA_IP.png)